Yukino-arch/Basic-calculator-/README.md

 # Basic-calculator-
-This basic calculator can compute to numbers.
+This basic calculator can compute two numbers.